swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 The `withUnsafeCurrentTask` passes the current task into the operation or `nil` if the function is called from a context in which a Task is not available.
 In practice this means that nowhere in the call chain until this invocation, was any asynchronous function involved.
 If there is an asynchronous function in the call chain until the invocation of `unsafeCurrent`, that task will be returned.

 The `UnsafeCurrentTask` is purposefully named unsafe as it *may* expose APIs which can *only* be invoked safely from within task itself, and would exhibit undefined behavior if used from another task.
 It is therefore unsafe to store and "use later" an `UnsafeCurrentTask`.
-Examples of such unsafe API are interacting with task local values on a task object, which must be equal to the "current" task to be performed safely.
+Examples of such unsafe API are interacting with task-local values on a task object, which must be equal to the "current" task to be performed safely.
 This is by design, and offers the runtime optimization opportunities for the normal, and safe, access patterns to task storage.

 Invoking some of its APIs from other tasks/threads will result in undefined behavior.